ovska/FlameCsv/docs/docs/architecture.md

 the `End` index of the field in the data, whether the field is the last field in a record (`IsEOL`), and the amount of special characters in the field.

-Because the metadata only contains the end index, and additional special case exists that specifies the start of the data.
-`End` and `IsEOL` are used to determine the start index of the next field, while the special count is used to determine if the quotes need to be trimmed or the value needs to be unescaped.
-The very first field in the data is preceded by the special
-"start"-value, which has and `End` of zero.

-Since a field metadata only knows its' end index, a record with 5 fields actually contains 6 metadata fields, with the first field being either the special start-value, or the `IsEOL` field of the previous record.
-The `IsEOL`-flag is used to determine the total length of the field; in the case of 2-character newline, the next record starts 1 character later than with a non-newline (only a delimiter) or single character newline (e.g., just `\n`).
+In addition to the end of the _data_ in each field, each field stores the offset needed to get the start index of each field.
+These are stored in the lowest two bits of the quote/escape count (so they can be bitmasked out quickly).
+This is either 1 for the delimiter, or for end-of-line fields 1 or 2 depending on newline length.
+The third bit of special count is reserved for the info if the field contains escape characters (unix-style escaping).
+The meta-struct creation is nearly branchless.

-The metadata struct has been jammed into 8 bytes (size of a `long`) by using ugly bit mask hacks and the expectation that no single CSV field needs over 30 bits (1&nbsp;073&nbsp;741&nbsp;824) to store the quote/escape count.
+The metadata struct has been jammed into 8 bytes (size of a `long`) by using bit flags in some extra space (such as the sign-bit of the end index), and the expectation that no single CSV field needs over 29 bits (536&nbsp;870&nbsp;912) to store the quote/escape count.

 ## Writing